OUR POINT OF VIEW

 Shift start and shift end inefficiencies

 The rest?
-Lost to the inefficiencies above.
+Lost to the non-productive above.

-If you eliminate just 1 hour of lost time per day, productivity can increase by 13%—jumping from 25% to 38%.
+If you eliminate just 1 hour of lost time per day, productivity can increase by 13%, jumping from 25% to 38%.

 That’s a 50% productivity gain just by closing obvious gaps.